-Although existing LiDAR-Inertial-Camera 3DGS-based SLAM systems~\cite{wu2024mm, xie2024gs, sun2024mm3dgs, lang2024gaussian, hong2025gs, zhao2025lvi} can achieve robust state estimation and dense mapping with high visual quality, several issues remain unresolved or insufficiently addressed. \textbf{First}, current methods predominantly rely on the dense LiDAR with the FoV closely aligned with that of the camera, initializing Gaussians solely from LiDAR points~\cite{wu2024mm, xiao2024liv, zhao2025lvi, hong2025gs}.
+Despite recent efforts to incorporate Gaussian Splatting~\cite{kerbl20233d} into LiDAR-Inertial-Camera SLAM systems~\cite{lang2025gaussian,xiao2024liv,xie2024gs,zhao2025lvi,hong2025gs}, several key issues remain unsolved or insufficiently addressed. \textbf{First}, current methods predominantly rely on the dense LiDAR with the FoV closely aligned with that of the camera, initializing Gaussians solely from LiDAR points.
 This can lead to under-reconstruction in LiDAR blind spots, especially when the sparse LiDAR is used.
 Although adaptive density control (ADC) can alleviate this limitation by cloning and splitting Gaussians based on the magnitude of back-propagated gradients and scales of Gaussians ~\cite{kerbl20233d}, it struggles in the incremental SLAM systems involving optimization of Gaussians with different maturity.
-ADC also requires aggregating gradients over multiple iterations of optimization, which leads to a lack of timeliness for real-time SLAM systems. \textbf{Second}, despite leveraging LiDAR data with precise geometric information, existing SLAM methods overemphasize the visual quality of the map while neglecting its geometric reconstruction quality~\cite{wu2024mm, lang2024gaussian, hong2025gs}, which limits its applicability in geometry-critical tasks, like obstacle avoidance.
-Pursuing both high-quality RGB and depth rendering while maintaining real-time performance remains a great challenge. \textbf{Furthermore}, most existing methods~\cite{xie2024gs, zhao2025lvi, hong2025gs} focus merely on rendering quality from training views, overlooking the novel view synthesis capability in sequence or even out of sequence.
-Admittedly, LiDAR-Inertial-Camera SLAM datasets that support RGB and depth rendering evaluation across both in-sequence and out-of-sequence novel views are scarce.
+ADC also requires aggregating gradients over multiple iterations of optimization, which leads to a lack of timeliness for real-time SLAM systems. \textbf{Second}, despite leveraging LiDAR data with precise geometric information, existing SLAM methods overemphasize the visual quality of the map while neglecting its geometric reconstruction quality, which limits its applicability in geometry-critical tasks, like obstacle avoidance.
+Pursuing both high-quality RGB and depth rendering while maintaining real-time performance remains a great challenge. \textbf{Third}, current approaches usually decouple LiDAR-Inertial-Camera odometry and Gaussian mapping.
+It is underexplored whether the incrementally constructed Gaussian map can benefit the traditional odometry during system operation. \textbf{Furthermore}, most methods focus merely on rendering quality from training views, overlooking the novel view synthesis capability in sequence or even out of sequence.
+Admittedly, LiDAR-Inertial-Camera SLAM datasets that enable joint evaluation of RGB and depth rendering across both in-sequence and out-of-sequence novel views are still scarce.

-By combining 3D Gaussian Splatting with LiDAR-Inertial-Camera fusion, this paper addresses the aforementioned challenges and proposes a real-time photo-realistic SLAM system, dubbed Gaussian-LIC2.
-The system achieves robust and accurate pose estimation while constructing photo-realistic 3D Gaussian maps that encompass both high-fidelity visual and geometric information.
-Our main contributions are as follows: